la2050/archive/_projects/2015/abuse-love-la-youth-against-violence-initiative.md

   Corporation, Green Dot Public Schools (Locke and Jordan High Schools), South Central Training Consortium, and the Los Angeles Police Department.
 Funds from LA2050 will not be used to fund the CCRN collaborative partners.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The existing program has a yearly budget of $300,000; Jenesse will seek funding from government grants, foundations, corporations and private individuals to cover the additional costs of the program.
-Funding from LA2050 would be used to sustain and expand existing curriculum-based workshops being implemented by the CCRN.
-To date, the CCRN project has educated more than 3,000 Los Angeles youth ages 13-18 (and their parents) who are exposed to violence.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- a.Project Manager (Community Relations)(.30 FTE - Salary $12,977 b.
-Project Manager (Youth & Training Programs )(.40 FTE - Salary $20,601 Benefits –
-  $6,323 in benefits costs, which is calculated at a rate of 18.83 % of the
-  $33,578 in salaries.
-Program/Operating Expenses-a.
-Office Supplies $3,000 in
-  supplies b.
-Communications- $1,500 costs of printing and copying. c.
-Postage-
-  $350 costs associated with mailing. d.
-Travel/Mileage – $857 costs of Program
-  and Administrative travel.
-Other – $45,301, Event Related Expenses – Venue, Catering, Audio Visual, Entertainment, Marketing and Registration (4 events
-  @$6,500) - $26,000, Liability and Other Insurance - $2,500
-  Consultant/Professional Fees - $9,301, Peer to Peer Training - $5,000, Teen
-  Angel Stipends (10 Stipends @ $250 each) - $2,500 Indirect Costs – $9,091 for
-  Indirect Costs.
-Total Expenses (Personnel + Program + Indirect) - $100,000
 How do you plan to scale the success of your proposal?: >- Jenesse plans to scale the success of the proposal through the number of youth (and parents) served, the number of hours of technical assistance offered, and